goyaldhara/Student-Forum-with-Mental-health-discussion/README.md

 - Mental issues related to stress, anxiety discussion forum
 - Topic wise Question Filtering
 - Search Suggestion on platform to find questions
-- Question suggestion while addding question to prevent asking similar question
+- Question suggestion while addding question to prevent similar question on platform
 - Updates can be shared with students regarding upcoming events, placements or exam
 - Admin Panel to help in moderation and sending updates to students